 A Few Words About Us

-Wilderness Volunteers is a 501(c)(3) nonprofit organization created in 1997 to organize and promote volunteer service to America’s wild lands.
+Wilderness Volunteers is a 501(c)(3) nonprofit organization created in 1997 to provide affordable and meaningful volunteer service opportunities that conserve and protect America’s wild lands.
 We work with public land agencies including the US Forest Service, National Park Service, the BLM, and the US Fish & Wildlife Service.

 About Our Volunteer Projects